|

 important and should be included with all cages.
 They collect all

-to be below a grill because a curious parakeet will rummage through
+needs to be below a grill because a curious parakeet will rummage

-anything on the ground.
-A properly installed grill will prevent this
+through anything on the ground.
+A properly installed grill will

-from happening.
-The bottom tray needs to easily slide out for
+prevent this from happening.
+The bottom tray needs to easily

-proper cleaning.
-Trays designed for cob beddings or wood shavings
+slide out for proper cleaning.
+Trays designed for cob beddings or

-should not be used.
-They only make more of a mess and are more
+wood shavings should not be used.
+They only make more of a mess

 The bars of